← Back to all foods

 Is kale better than spinach?

-They have different nutrient profiles.
+They have different strengths.
 Kale is higher in vitamins K and C, while spinach is higher in folate and iron.
-Both are excellent leafy greens and can be used interchangeably in many recipes.
+Both are useful leafy greens and can take turns in the same routine.

 Evidence note